scoofz/P2S-start-gcode/README.md

 1. In **BambuStudio**, go to **Printer Settings → Machine G-code → Machine start G-code**
 2. Select all and delete the existing content
 3. Paste the contents of `start_gcode_P2S_fixed.gcode`
-4. Save your printer profile
+4. Save your profile to a new P2S profile, Bambu Studio doesn't allow to override the starting gcode under the original profile.
+5. Remember to select it before starting a print.

 > **Note:** This was written and tested against the `2026-02-26` revision of the stock P2S start g-code.
-If Bambu pushes a firmware/slicer update that changes the stock g-code, review the diff before applying.

 ---